rovaughn/box/README.md

     - Util for encrypting/compressing tarballs and stuff.
 Probably best off as a bash script.
     - Don't ask to confirm password when unboxing.
+    - Any good reasons to store length in boxes?
+    - Ideally don't include extra zeros in boxes.
+    - Make sure zeroes are cleared when reading in a file?
+    - Make the nonce an optional parameter?